ashutoshmjain/gita/src/how.md

 ## mdBook
 This website was generated using a program called [mdBook](https://github.com/rust-lang/mdBook).
 It turns the written text [^text] into a website!
-That's a big deal for independent writers, because with this little tool a public domain work  may reach any device that could run a browser [^browser].
+That's a big deal for independent writers, because with this little tool,  public domain work(s) may reach any device that could run a browser [^browser].
 The “web app” , thus created,  has several goodies baked in.
 For example
 - It handles the layout and responsive design so my focus stays on the content instead of the architecture of the site.
 - At the same time, this application, keeps the essential book experience intact.
 Particularly on a tablet [^tablet]or even on a smartphone browser.
 It even supports the foot [^foot]notes :-) .
 This experience is different from that of "wikis" or "writing platforms".
 I find it easier to read and write in this format.
 - One of the best (and probably least appreciated) feature of this app is "search" .
 The search, in here provides a three level view